Josef Schuster: Biography

 Josef Schuster was born in Haifa in 1954.
 His paternal family had lived in Franconia since at least the middle of the 16th century.
-His father David Schuster was a merchant who was forced to emigrate to Palestine in 1938.
+His father, David Schuster, was a merchant who was forced into exile and chose to emigrate to Palestine in 1938.
 Both parents of his mother were murdered at the Auschwitz concentration camp.
 His family returned to Germany in 1956.
 Schuster went to school in Würzburg and studied medicine at the Julius-Maximilians-Universität Würzburg.
 He became a specialist in internal medicine after training at the Juliusspital.
 Since 1988, he has maintained a private practice in internal medicine in Würzburg.

-Schuster is a volunteer as an emergency physician for the Bavarian section of the German Red Cross.
+Schuster is a volunteer, acting as an emergency physician, for the Bavarian section of the German Red Cross.
 He is a member of the Bavarian Bioethics Commission and the central institutional review board of the German Medical Association.

 Functions in Jewish Organizations

 In 1998, Schuster became President of the Jewish Community in Würzburg, a position his father had held between 1958 and 1996.
 Four years later, he was elected to be President of the Organization of Jewish Communities in Bavaria.
 In 2010, he became the vice-president of the Central Council of Jews in Germany.
-When Dieter Graumann stepped down as President of the Central Council, his election on November 30, 2014, as the successor was uncontested.
+When Dieter Graumann stepped down as President of the Central Council, his election on 30 November 2014 as the successor was uncontested.